Jono-99/IPTPrelimAssessment2/Documentation/logbook.md

 #### Pamphlet
 - Screenshots from the promotional video for Ovis were taken.
-	- Not much progress on the pamphlet as storyboard was left at home.
+	- Not much progress on the pamphlet as storyboard was left at home but a redrawing of the initial sketch is planned.

 ## Saturday, 28th July 2018
 ### 14:00 - 15:00